R\'enyi entropy of single-character CFTs on the torus: Orbifolds of meromorphic CFTs

 \section{Orbifolds of meromorphic CFTs}

-To calculate the $N^{\text{th}}$ R\'enyi entropy using the replica trick, the CFT must be replicated $N$ times.
+To calculate the $N$th R\'enyi entropy using the replica trick, the CFT must be replicated $N$ times.
 These replicas are connected by branch cuts that represent the regions of interest, with the twist operators located at the end points of the intervals.
 Taking the size of all the intervals to zero, we recover a tensor product CFT, with a cyclic $\mathbb Z_N$ symmetry, which we must remove with a $\mathbb Z_N$ cyclic orbifold.
 This will modify the theory by introducing twisted sectors and new primaries associated with them and, therefore, new sets of fusion rules.

 We also need to be able to construct the new characters in the orbifold CFT.
-The coincident limit of the vacuum conformal blocks of a two--point correlator on the torus yield characters,
+The coincident limit of the vacuum conformal blocks of a two-point correlator on the torus yield characters,

 where $i$ labels a primary which runs around the torus loop.
 This allows us to normalize the conformal blocks, since the differential equation cannot tell us about the normalization.